RasaHQ/rasa/docs/docs/reference/rasa/nlu/components.md

  | required_packages(cls) -> List[Text]
 ```

-Specify which python packages need to be installed.
+Specifies which python packages need to be installed.

 E.g. ``[&quot;spacy&quot;]``.
 More specifically, these should be
 importable python package names e.g. `sklearn` and not package